 I’m So Tired of Being A Caregiver

 Walk in a caregiver’s shoes for a week 24/7, and you may become more compassionate.
-It is not that caregivers do not love aging parents, spouses, or another family member.
+It is not that caregivers do not love aging parents, spouses, or and other family members.
 If love did not exist the caregiver would be long gone.
 Caregiving can feel like a thankless job.

 It is the day in day out grind of caregiving that causes caregivers to say, “I’m so tired of being a caregiver.”
 Few ask how the caregiver is doing or how they can help.
 Caregivers experience days when no life balance exists and when caregiving feels like too much.